 Estrogen dominance refers to a situation of too much estrogen and not enough progesterone.
 I know as well as anyone that those problems are real.
 Many women suffer estrogen excess (see my Estrogen Excess post).
-Many women suffer progesterone deficiency (see Road Map to Progesterone).
+Many women suffer progesterone deficiency (see 7 Superpowers of Progesterone).

 Yet, I think the term ‘estrogen dominance’ is imprecise and has led to a lot of confusion.

 There’s a better way to talk about estrogen and progesterone.

 It’s normal to be estrogen dominant in your follicular phase

 You have estrogen throughout almost all of your cycle.
 You have progesterone for only the final 10-14 days, regardless of how long your cycle is.

 So if you have a 35-day cycle, then you won’t have any progesterone until at least day 21.
 Your progesterone will then be highest on day 28, and that would be the best day to test it (7 days before your period).

 The only way to gauge the usefulness of a progesterone reading is to wait for your period and then count back the days.
 You could also track your temperatures to know that you tested during your high-temperature luteal phase.
 Please read The Right Way to Test Progesterone.

 The next time someone tests your estrogen and progesterone (either saliva or blood), ask this very important question: